TrellixVulnTeam/swahilipython_SCMU/Doc/howto/ipaddress.rst

    >>> ipaddress.ip_address('2001:DB8::1')
    IPv6Address('2001:db8::1')

-Addresses can also be created directly from integers.
+Addresses can also be created directly kutoka integers.
 Values that will fit within 32 bits are assumed to be IPv4 addresses::

    >>> ipaddress.ip_address(3221225985)